 By now the scathing heat of the lava dripping from the volcanic ash from mount doom has gotten to you.
 Your long unexpected journey has brought you here and with it, the most cumbersome ring that has ever existed in Middle-Earth – and Gandalf just “happened” to forgo his magic eagles.

-This battle with anxiety has left you in tatters.
+This battle with agoraphobia and depression has left you in tatters.
 You’re grimy, a bit smelly, extremely sweaty and lord knows your feet are unsightly – mainly because you’re a hobbit.
 Now you sit atop the mountain, on the very precipice to the rest of your life.
 Your long arduous journey teeters on your ultimate decision, will you fight the inclination and finally banish the ring and all of its evils from existence forever, or will you embrace the darkness and never let go?

 Shame on you, you know how the movie ends – or at least you should.